How Long Does Vape Juice Last?

 Certain rodents and plant-eating insects are repelled by nicotine, so spraying diluted nicotine infused vape juice it on plants can drive these pests away.
 There is no conclusive proof that any e-liquid works as an effective pesticide, though many still support this notion.

 If you do decide to use your old vape juice on your plants be sure to thoroughly dilute it to avoid harming both your plants and the surrounding environment.

-It is essential to note that expiry dates on vape juice are only ever an estimation.
+It's always worth remembering that expiry dates on vape juices are only ever an estimation.

 Predicting the rate at which vape juice degrades can be exceedingly difficult thanks to both the wide variation in content of vape juices and the many different conditions that have an effect on it.